Someone’s having a bad hair day.

 Something is surely amiss, thinks Kafka.

 He has been pacing outside the pharmacy in the old town square for almost half an hour, waiting for the store to open on this fine autumn day.
-He is anxious to be back at the office before lunch.

 Perhaps his watch is broken?
 A glance at the astronomical clock on the southern wall of the city hall confirms the lateness of the hour.
 Perhaps Herr Hermann has taken ill.
 Even pharmacists must get sick from time to time.